Datacollections are a great way of organizing similar data like for example faq entries, customer reviews, etc..

 The PHP foreach statement tells the section to loop through all entries and store each entry in the variable $faq_item

-Within the foreach a Webigniter method is called: $webigniter->getDatacollectionEntries(name: 'FAQ', randomOrder: true, limit: 10)
+Within the foreach a Webigniter method is called: $webigniter->getDatacollectionEntries(handle: 'FAQ', limit: 10).

 to also retreive unpublished entries.